rfay/ddev-dns-hosts-training/slides/ddev-dns-training.md

 ## How DDEV Resolves by Default
 - `*.ddev.site` → `127.0.0.1` (loopback)
+- The `ddev.site` DNS is managed by DDEV organization
+- Mostly only the browser cares about the lookup and resolution
-- DDEV-router uses hostname to route to the correct project
+- but then `ddev-router` (traefik) uses hostname in the URL to route to the correct project
 - Works out-of-the-box (no custom DNS setup)

 Note: